francoisjacquet/rosariosis/CONTRIBUTING.md

 ## New Issue

-Before reporting an [issue](https://github.com/francoisjacquet/rosariosis/issues/) related to RosarioSIS, please observe the following recommandations:
+Before reporting an [issue](https://github.com/francoisjacquet/rosariosis/issues/) related to RosarioSIS, please observe the following recommendations:

 1. Search the [closed issues](https://github.com/francoisjacquet/rosariosis/issues?q=is%3Aissue+is%3Aclosed) or the [Wiki](https://github.com/francoisjacquet/rosariosis/wiki), your problem may already have been answered.
-Do not create **duplicates**!
+Please do not create **duplicates**.

-2. Specify your RosarioSIS, PHP & PostgreSQL **versions**, the server & browser used.
+2. Specify your RosarioSIS, PHP & PostgreSQL **versions**, along with the server & browser used.

 3. Provide **steps to reproduce** the problem.